Prudential Sales Management (SaaS)

 To ensure Prudential’s Sales Management (Insurance Product Configuration) platform remains competitive, we analysed key players in the insurance technology space.
 The focus was on their product offerings, user experience, features, and differentiators.

-Ease of Configuration: Competitors like Duck Creek offer low-code solutions.
+Ease of Configuration: Competitors like MetLife offer low-code solutions.
 Prudential can leverage drag-and-drop product setup to simplify configuration.

-Automation & AI: AI-driven recommendations and automated workflows can improve efficiency, similar to Salesforce’s AI-driven insights.
+Automation & AI: AI-driven recommendations and automated workflows can improve efficiency, similar to UNM’s AI-driven insights.

 User Experience: Simplifying product setup and integrating real-time analytics will enhance usability, making the platform more competitive.